nesiler/index-downloader/Readme.md

 ## Legal Disclaimers

 I want to emphasize that I don't know if this process is legal or not.
 Please be aware of the potential legal implications before using this program to download copyrighted content.
-Respect the rights of authors, publishers, and content creators, and only download e-books and PDFs if you have proper authorization. _("I'm wondering if accessing something by everybody makes it legal?)_
+Respect the rights of authors, publishers, and content creators, and only download e-books and PDFs if you have proper authorization. _(I'm wondering if accessing something by everybody makes it legal?)_

 ## License